AI Grammar Checker vs Traditional Keyboards: What's Better for You?

 Traditional keyboards, meanwhile, keep everything local.
 What you type stays on your device, period.
 For the privacy-conscious, this is a major advantage.

-Security experts recommend asking these questions before choosing an AI grammar checker:
+Security experts in 2026 recommend asking these questions before choosing an AI grammar checker:

 • What's their data retention policy?

-• Can you opt out of data collection?
+• Can you opt out of data collection for AI training?

 Use Cases: When to Choose Which Option